 By living on a 0.5km^2 island for a week without freshwater and electricity, I woke up everyday with the roar of California sea lions, and watch the travel of humpbacks on the lighthouse.
 Without proper toilets or bed, I came to a real understanding of nature and wilderness instead of the romanticized image that is so prevailing in modern society.

-But I love it sill.

-It reminds me of the fire woods and the smoke curling up from my childhood; the little wooden stool in our backyard and the chickens pecking around.

-It reminds me of sunsets and starry nights I have seen from all over the world; it reminds me of the light passing the Oculus of the Pantheon.

-It is wild.
-Crude.
-But it’s full of power, the power from its purity and its origin.

-Just like art in the Renaissance, and math for its own sake.
+We go star gazing and automate the telescope.

 3. With “b,” “y” is who I will become.